AWS Prerequisites

 Read-only Permissions – Prefix-Specific Buckets

-As an alternative policy, the following example is a JSON definition for a policy that applies read-only permissions to bucket names that begin with the same prefix.
-(Be sure to replace EXTERNAL-ID with the external ID for your account.)
+As an alternative policy, the following example is a JSON definition for a policy that applies read-only permissions to bucket names that begin with the same /some/path/prefix value.
+If you use this template for Step 2 in the previous section, specify the correct path prefix for your bucket and replace EXTERNAL-ID with the external ID for your account.

 {